matteociaroni/bnb-reservations-analysis/README.md

 pip install pandas
 ```
 ### Prepare the data
-Place your platform CSVs in the `input/` directory.
+1. Place your platform CSVs in the `input/` directory.
 Example files are provided for reference.
-Then:
+2. Change fees and taxation in `src/prepare_data.py`.
+Default is italian.
+3. Then execute `src/prepare_data.py`.
+This script reads the original CSVs from the `input` folder, processes them, and creates cleaned and merged CSVs in `output/` for analysis.
 ```bash
 cd src
 python prepare_data.py
 ```
-This script reads the original CSVs from the `input` folder, processes them, and creates cleaned and merged CSVs in `output/` for analysis.
 ### Jupyter Notebooks
 Run the Jupyter notebooks in `notebooks/`.